 The 12 Days of DIY came out of this new-found love, and many of these projects were wrapped up and hidden under the tree for Christmas morning.
 Read through the list and get inspired, and then take the time to enjoy the process of creating and giving.
 Remember that something you make becomes a unique gift that can never be replicated in quite the same way.
 Don't forget that the joy really is in the giving!
 So give, enjoy yourself, and have a merry Christmas season!

 Advent calendars are the official in-home Christmas countdown.
 They come in a lot of different forms: some are slim cardboard boxes with perforated windows that tear off to reveal small chocolates for each day, while others are made of fabric or felt with pockets or sticky accessories.
 This wooden block advent calendar is our take on the traditional wooden calendar with pull-out doors.

 This is a space-saving way of storing blankets and quilts that keeps them organized and on display.
 (It's also perfect for hanging towels in the bathroom or out by the pool next summer.)
 You could buy one from most stores that sell home decor, or use this simple step-by-step guide to build your own and completely customize it to your home.

 The possibilities are endless with these wooden blocks for a child's toy chest or an adult's office desk.

-You can paint it, stain it, distress it for a rustic look, or keep it sleek and simple: This wooden tray is easy to customize in size, accessories, and finish.
+This wooden tray is easy to customize in size, accessories, and finish—you can paint it, stain it, distress it for a rustic look, or keep it sleek and simple.
 Leave it out with cookies and milk for Santa, then on Christmas night load it with mugs of hot chocolate for drinks by the fire.